 Geoffrey Massey

-Geoffrey Massey was born in London, England on October 29, 1924, to Margery Fremantle and Raymond Massey.
-In 1936, as Raymond was called to the lights of New York’s Broadway, Geoffrey followed his father to the United States, enlisting in the Canadian Armed Forces after high school.
-On the Government’s offer of “land or education” for veterans, Geoffrey chose education: he graduated with a B.A. from Harvard College in 1949, and a Master of Architecture from the Harvard Graduate School of Design in 1952 (during Walter Gropius’ tenure).
-Following his studies, Geoffrey practiced in Montréal for a period before migrating to the west coast.
+Geoffrey was born in London, England in 1924 to Margery Fremantle and Raymond Massey – the famous Canadian actor.
+Geoff followed his father to New England in 1936, and enlisted in the Canadian Armed Forces after high school.
+On the Government’s offer of “land or education” for veterans, Geoff chose education: he graduated with a B.A. from Harvard College in 1949, and a Masters of Architecture from the Harvard Graduate School of Design in 1952 (during Walter Gropius’ tenure).
+Geoff briefly practiced in Montreal before relocating to Vancouver.

-In 1953, Geoffrey made the move to Vancouver, landing at a time when the area was becoming an epicentre for architectural and cultural ingenuity and experimentation.
-His arrival was marked by two new friendships: the first, with renowned artist, educator, and design advocate B.C.
+In 1953, Geoff’s new life in Vancouver was marked by two new friendships: the first, with renowned artist, educator, and design advocate, B.C.
 Binning.
-The second with Binning’s student, a young architect named Arthur Erickson, who introduced him to a young woman named Ruth, and whom Geoffrey would later join to create the Erickson/Massey partnership.
-Ruth commissioned the pair to design a home near Whytecliff Park, which would become known as the Killam-Massey House (1955), a modern, one-storey rectangular pavilion sited atop a long, rocky promontory in Howe Sound.
-Having struck up a relationship over the course of the build, Ruth and Geoffrey were married upon completion of construction.
-They raised four children in an environment abound with art and architecture – a meld that was characteristic of the burgeoning West Coast Modern design ethos.
+The second was with Binning’s student, a young architect named Arthur Erickson, who would later become Geoff’s business partner, and who introduced him to a young woman named Ruth Killam.
+Ruth commissioned the two architects to design a home near Whytecliff Park, and Geoff and Ruth married upon the completion of this home in 1955.
+They raised their four children in an environment abound with art and architecture – a meld that was characteristic of the burgeoning West Coast Modern design culture.

-From 1953 to 1957, while employed at Thompson, Berwick & Pratt, Geoffrey and Arthur would moonlight on the designs of houses that would become synonymous with exemplary West Coast Modern design, including the aforementioned Killam-Massey House, the first home for Gordon and Marion Smith (1960), and the Graham House (1962).
-The distinguished partnership of Erickson/Massey Architects, however, was solidified in 1962 with the winning submission for Simon Fraser University.
-Under their vision and direction, design and construction of the sprawling mountaintop campus was completed with architects William R. Rhone & Randle Iredale; Zoltan Kiss; Duncan McNab, Harry Lee, and David Logan; and Robert F. Harrison.
-With the success of Simon Fraser, Erickson/Massey would go on to create some of the west coast’s most iconic architecture, and bring up a generation of architects, including Bo Helliwell, Bruno Freschi, Daniel Evan White, and Nick Milkovich, among others.
-Works of the Erickson/Massey team included Project 56 and 58, conceptually centered on the idea of urban high-rises and a pedestrian-focused downtown core, which would become the foundation of Vancouver’s West End.
-Others included the Man in the Community Pavilion at Expo ’67 in Montréal, the Canadian Pavilion at Expo ’70 in Osaka, the MacMillan Bloedel Building (1968), along with numerous modern residences inspired by the west coast.
-A selection of these homes includes the Staples House (1966), Fuldauer House (1966), Catton House (1968), Whistler Highlands (1968), and Simons House (1969).
-The partnership disbanded in 1972, but not before their body of work would garner the firm eight Massey Medals for Architecture.
-In 2016, Simon Fraser University awarded Geoffrey Massey an Honorary Doctor of Laws, honoris causa.
+From 1953 to 1957, while employed at Thompson Berwick & Pratt, Arthur and Geoff moonlighted on the designs of several houses that are synonymous with exemplary West Coast Modern design, including the Killam-Massey House (1955), Smith House I (1960), and the Graham House (1962).
+The distinguished partnership of Erickson/ Massey Architects was solidified in 1962 with the winning submission for Simon Fraser University.
+Under their vision and coordination, design and construction was completed with architects William R. Rhone & Randle Iredale; Zoltan Kiss; Duncan McNab, Harry Lee, and David Logan; and Robert F. Harrison.
+Erickson/ Massey would go on to create some of the west coast’s most iconic architecture until 1972.
+Simon Fraser University awarded Geoff an Honorary Doctor of Laws in 2016.

-Geoffrey’s career was guided by design ingenuity, appreciation for nature and context, and his entrepreneurial spirit.
+Geoff’s career has been guided by design ingenuity, appreciation of nature and context, and his entrepreneurial spirit.
 He played a pivotal role in the overall development of Hernando Island, designing several of its private residences including his family’s own cottage in 1973.
-In the 1970s, as an avid skier, he designed and developed ski chalets, resort lodges, and condominiums (a new living typology at the time) in the resort town of Whistler.
-He also co-founded the Garibaldi Whistler Development Company, which, although unsuccessful in its bid, proposed plans to host the 1968 Olympic Winter Games.[6]
-In Vancouver, Geoffrey served as an Alderman with Vancouver City Council, advisor to the City’s planning commission, a board member of the Greater Vancouver Regional District, and a Trustee for the Granville Island Trust.
-In his civic work, he was a part of the team responsible for reversing course on the construction of a planned inner-city highway, a result regarded as pivotal in shaping the future direction of Vancouver’s city plan and celebrated still to this day.[6]
-In 1978, Geoffrey formed the Coal Harbour Architectural Group with architects Procter LaMare and Wing Ting Leung, working on several residential, commercial, and institutional projects, including buildings for the Expo ‘86 in Vancouver.
+In the 1970s, as an avid skier, he designed and developed ski chalets, resort lodges, and condominiums (a new living typology in its time), in the resort town of Whistler.
+Geoff served in the public realm as an Alderman with Vancouver City Council, a board member of the Greater Vancouver Regional District, and a Trustee for the Granville Island Trust.
+In 1978, Geoff formed the Coal Harbour Architectural Group with architects Procter LaMare and Wing Ting Leung, working on a number of residential, commercial, and institutional projects, including buildings for Expo ’86.

 B.C.
 Binning, Untitled, c.
 1960s (Addition, 1970s)